OrderLab/TrainCheck/mldaikon/proxy_wrapper/README.md

 ## Enforced Rules (to make proxy wrapper well-defined)

 1. every proxied object should **NOT** be proxied
-2. every accessed attributed should be proxied
+2. every encounterd `torch.nn.Module` object should be proxied
 3. *Almost* every return value of the function call should be proxied (despite the interfaces specified by *us* to unwrap the object, e.g. `def __float__(obj)`)
-4. every function parameters should **NOT** be proxied
+4. every function parameters, despite `torch.nn.Module` object, should be proxied
+5. the lower level `torch.nn.Module` object (which could invoke python built-in type & functions) should be put in the blacklist and should **NOT** be wrapped ever to avoid unexpected behavior.
-5. functions that alters (create/add/delete + deepcopy) the input parameters should be wrapped to a special proxy method to ensure those special parameters are still traced
+6. ~~~functions that alters (create/add/delete + deepcopy) the input parameters should be wrapped to a special proxy method to ensure those special parameters are still traced~~~ (not required for now)
 (e.g. wrapped `torch.utils.distributed.broadcast` in `proxy.py` as follows):

 ```python